(Visitors of this page since 12/2013)

-I have 2063 “band countries” confirmed on CW, and 2449 worked on CW.
-Even though the DXCC "Challenge" award is currently a mixed mode type award, we only apply CW contacts to it.
-Maybe someday this award will be "mode" selective??
+DXCC Challenge: (2458 worked / 2124 confirmed): Even though the DXCC "Challenge" award is currently a mixed mode type award, our totals are single mode CW only.
+Maybe someday this award will be "mode" selective?

-LOW BAND DXING FROM A CITY LOT: (153 countries on 160m and counting): I’ve been active on 80m/160m since Dec ’02 with an 18 month intermission in between.
-Some memorable and even sometimes repeated 160m contacts have been Australia (VK), Willis Is.
+LOW BAND DXING FROM A CITY LOT: (152 countries worked 160m): I’ve been active on 80m/160m since Dec ’02 with an 18 month intermission in between.
+Some memorable andsometimes repeated 160m contacts have been Australia (VK), Willis Is.
 (VK9), Japan (JA), New Zealand (ZL), and Asiatic Russia (UA0), along with Mongolia (JT) on 80m CW.
 Some of the 160m contests have been fun with most 50 states ‘workable’ at only 100w of power in just one contest weekend if conditions are just “average”!
-I’ve logged all states on 160m including HI and AK and all contacts on 80m/160m have been with less then 200w to this point.
+I’ve worked and confirmed all states on 160m including HI and AK and all contacts on 80m/160m have been with less then 200w to this point.
 Caribbean contacts using 5w/QRP on 160m are achievable and makes for some fun on cold December/January evenings.
 160m has been the most challenging band due to the common high QRN found in a city sub division.
 160m from a city sub-division can be done, but get used to the frustration of hearing many stateside fellow DXers working stations that you can’t come close to hearing.
-Receive antennas and noise floor levels at ones location on 160m dictate who the big guns are on the band and not the amplifier.
+Receive antennas and noise floor levels at ones location on 160m dictate who the big guns really are on the band and not the amplifier.
 It’s all about signal-to-noise ratios on this band, and if you can’t hear them, you’re surely not going to work them!
 If your interested in working the low bands, I highly recommend visiting the website www.w8ji.com by Tom Rauch W8JI.
-His web site has an enormous amount of information regarding anything about 160m.
+Tom's web site has an enormous amount of information regarding anything about 160m.
 Another great source of info is the book “Low Band Dxing”, by ON4UN and published by the ARRL.

-QRP DXING ON CW: I’ve worked 169 DXCC countries using 5w/QRP power and even a few dozen countries using only 1 watt (QRPp).
-Contacts into Japan on 10m using 1 watt of power are some not to forget!
+QRP: I’ve worked 169 DXCC countries using 5w/QRP power and a few dozen using 1 watt (QRPp).
+Contacts into Japan on 10m at 1 watt are some not to forget!
 I’ve seldom used an amp over the years and have been without one since 2003.
-Long path propagation on 40m and 80m deep into Asia is about the only times I find the need for more power.
-One thing to note to fellow QRP enthusiasts is that the guy you’re trying to work must have the good antenna and operating skills to pick 'your' weak signal out of the weeds.
+Long path propagation on 40m and 80m deep into Asia is about the only times I find a need for more power.
+One thing to note to fellow QRP enthusiasts is that the guy you’re trying to work must have the good antennas and operating skills to pick 'your' weak signal out of the weeds.
 Just remember, there's allot more work on his end than there is on yours to make a QRP low power contact.
 PROPAGATION DICTATES WHEN AND WHEN NOT TO USE QRP!

-DX PILE UPS (Bust em under 200w!): A good recipe is rare DX on 40m, 80m, or 160m in the evening.
-A big massive pile-up pins the S meter to the corner and snowballs to 5-10 kHz bandwidth of stations calling.
-These don’t happen often, but when they do, you will find out real quick if you have a good receiver front end!
+DX PILE UPS: (Bust em under 200w!): A good recipe is rare DX on 40m, 80m, or 160m in the evening.
+A big massive pile-up pins the S meter and snowballs to 5-20 kHz of stations calling.
+These don’t happen often, but when they do, you will find out quick if you have a good receiver front end!
 Skill, patience, DX station operator mind reading, and persistence are all needed for busting through pile-ups.
 For 99% of the time, if we can hear them, we'll put them in the log at 200w or less.
-There’s just something about busting a big pileup without an amp and knowing there’s a lot of power in that pile up you just busted through!
-Sometimes it can take a while, but once you plow through it at low power its a great feeling.
+There’s just something about busting big pileups without an amp and knowing there’s a lot of power in that pile you just got through!
+Sometimes it can take a while, but once you make it at lower power its a great feeling.
 It's even better when you work a rare one running 5w/QRP.
-Those QRP pile-up busting contacts are some of the most memorable contacts.
-None of us are perfect, but before you jump into pile ups, please read and understand this DX code of conduct that we should all abide by: http://www.dx-code.org/
+The QRP pile-up busting contacts are some of the most memorable ones.
+None of us are perfect, so before you jump into pile ups, please read and understand this DX code of conduct that we should all abide by: http://www.dx-code.org/

 THE REVERSE BEACON NETWORK: (http://www.reversebeacon.net/ ): The Reverse Beacon Network is a network of stations listening to the bands and reporting CW stations they hear and how well.
 In essence, ‘you’ become the beacon when you call CQ on CW on any HF band!
 This information is then instantly spotted onto the DX Cluster network.
 This has been one of the greatest tools for the study of HF propagation that I’ve run across in years of working HF.
 I’ve been amazed at the findings where my signal is heard, such as QRP/5w openings on 160m into the Caribbean, and very common 80m openings in the local mornings into Hawaii (KH6) and New Zealand (ZL) when you think the band is dead.
 You can compare your antenna systems to see which one does better in various directions on each band.
 This network is comprised of some of the same dedicated Hams that allow access nodes for the DX cluster, but in this case with the Reverse Beacon Network, they must “tie up” HF antennas and receivers across the bands at their location.
 Big thanks go to all of them for the making of this network!

-RADIOS: HF transceivers are the “bread and butter” of the hobby.
-Many have asked if there are really big differences between a $1500 and a $7000 dollar radio.
-One analogy I've used in answering this question is using car prices and what you get for your money.
-Multiply the price of a new HF rig times 10; now take that amount and correlate it to what car you can buy with that amount of money, and think to yourself what the difference between them is.
-A $15k vs $70k car; both cars will get you from point A to B. The differences are………well, you be the judge, it's your money!
-If you wouldn't really notice a difference, then keep the money in your pocket and enjoy what you already have!
-Personally, I don't like getting fatigued in the drivers seat of a vehicle on long trips or in front of an HF rig during a 48 hour contest.
-A cheap HF rig with an annoying receiver front end that cant provide the selectivity required to dig small signals out in between very large ones is a rig I would not like.
-But, if your just a casual operator, and don't push things to the limit to make contacts, or don't sit in front of the radio for long periods of time, you will be just fine with most economical HF rigs.
+RADIOS: Many ask if there are big differences between a $1000 and a $8000 dollar radio.
+One analogy I've used is relating it to car prices and what you get for the money.
+Multiply the price of an HF rig times 10; take that amount and correlate it to what car you could buy with that amount of money, then think to yourself what the difference is between them.
+A $10k vs $80k car; both cars will get you from point A to B. The differences are………well, you be the judge, it's your money!
+If you wouldn't really notice a difference, then keep the money in your pocket!
+Some things to watch out for is fatigue in the drivers seat of an HF rig during long operating periods.
+Another is a rig with an annoying receiver front end that cant provide the selectivity required to dig small signals out in between very large ones.
+Ergonomics is another important factor.
+If you're just a casual operator, and don't push things to the limit to make QSOs, or don't sit in front of the radio and operate for long periods of time, you will probably do just fine with most economical HF rigs in the market.

 We’ve had a few HF rigs over the years with a favor towards ICOMs.
 Here’s a list of them to share, along with a few comments:

-GIVING A HAND: (Helping others with HF operating interests): There are many facets in the HF segment of Amateur Radio, and it's nice to support and help fellow Hams or soon-to-be Hams with the understanding of antenna theory, operating techniques, station set up, contesting, DXing, propagation, and QSLing.
+GIVING A HAND: (Helping others with HF operating interests): There are many facets in the HF segment of Amateur Radio, and we're open to support and help fellow Hams or soon-to-be Hams with the understanding of antenna theory, operating techniques, station set up, contesting, DXing, propagation, QSLing and paper chasing.

-If your in the South East MI area and need some help with antennas or have some technical questions, please don't hesitate to send me an email as I will be glad to help out where ever I can.
+If you need help or have technical questions, don't hesitate to send me an email as I will be glad to help out where ever I can.
 I'm also QRV in the local Detroit area on 145.780MHz FM simplex.

 73 de WB8B / Bob